tempe-techie/wagmi-tempe-starter/readme.md

 1. Install cloudflared: `npm install -g cloudflared` (or download from [cloudflare.com](https://cloudflare.com))
 2. Run the tunnel: `cloudflared tunnel --url http://localhost:3000`
 3. Use the generated public URL for Farcaster testing

+## WalletConnect

+If you want WalletConnect support, make sure to copy `.env.example` in to `.env` and enter your WalletConnect project ID into `VITE_WC_PROJECT_ID`.

+If you don't want to use WC, then you can remove it from `wagmi.ts` and `/components/ConnectButton.vue`.

+## World MiniKit

+World MiniKit is not natively supported in this project, but you can implement it yourself by installing `@worldcoin/minikit-js` library and adapting the code, more precisely in files:

+- /components/ConnectButton.vue
+- /composables/useAccountData.ts
+- /composables/useWeb3.ts

+And maybe in some others too.